MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Workflow bot in Teams.md

    > [!NOTE]
    > You can choose the installation target when adding the app.
 For more install options, see [distribute your Teams app](../../../concepts/deploy-and-publish/apps-publish-overview.md).

 Users can create a workflow bot to respond to Adaptive Card that is triggered by end users.
-Adaptive Card action handler provides one or more buttons in the card to ask for user's input by calling APIs.
-The APIs send another Adaptive Card in conversation to respond to the respective card action.
+Adaptive Card action handler powered by TeamsFx SDK can execute the Adaptive Card universal action (Action.Execute) that is triggered by end users.
+In response to this respective card action in the conversation another Adaptive Card is sent by the Adaptive card action handler.

 :::image type="content" source="../../../assets/images/sbs-workflow-bot/sbs-workflow-bot-final-output.png" alt-text="Workflow bot final output with a button" lightbox="../../../assets/images/sbs-workflow-bot/sbs-workflow-bot-final-output.png" :::